-Take those slow breathes a step further and start a mediation or yoga practice, or begin learning tai chi or qigong.
+Take those slow breathes a step further and start a meditation or yoga practice, or begin learning tai chi or qigong.
 There is a reason why those that do this regularly always seem calm.

-Don't miss this: A great introduction on how to balance your health with tai chi, meditation, yoga and qigong.
+Don’t miss this: A great introduction on how to balance your health with tai chi, meditation, yoga, and qigong.

 15. Focus on good times.

 Bring forth those happy times to the forefront when feeling tense.
-It can allow you to escape for a bit as well as remind you about what really counts in life and how to get back there.
+It can allow you to escape for a bit as well as remind you of what really counts in life and how to get back there.